AlbertEMC2Stein/PINN/README.md

 and then compile it by running

 ```
+pip install -e .
+(Mac/Linux)
-pip3 install -e .
+py -m pip install -e .
+(Windows)
 ```

 from within the cloned directory (`cd PINN`).
 This would download all the package dependencies which might take a minute.
 If there is an error locating any of the dependencies, make sure you are using Python 3.7+.
-You can also try upgrading your `pip` to the latest version by running `pip3 install --upgrade pip`.
+You can also try upgrading your `pip` to the latest version by running `pip install --upgrade pip` (Mac/Linux) or `py - m pip install --upgrade pip` (Windows).

 The package can now be imported into any Python scripts running inside this virtual environment.
 See the `scripts/` folder for some examples to get you started.